A Perspective on Mentoring: Cultivating a Successful Relationship

 If you look at the photo to the right, you may see a young woman or you may see an elderly lady.
 You may see neither, or something or someone completely different.

-This concept is what AJ Conway, APEGA’s mentoring and networking coordinator, emphasizes when speaking about cultivating and navigating mentoring relationships—recognizing that people see things differently and someone may have alternative perspectives to yours is paramount to success.
+This concept is what APEGA’s Career Development team emphasizes when speaking about cultivating and navigating mentoring relationships—recognizing that people see things differently and someone may have alternative perspectives to yours is paramount to success.
 Knowing yourself and how you best communicate and manage boundaries is important.

 Getting to know yourself

-Because of unavoidable differences in perspective, AJ suggests mentors and mentees explore their strengths and weaknesses prior to developing a relationship.
-He says it’s as easy as taking a moment to reflect on how they engage with other people.
+Because of unavoidable differences in perspective, mentors and mentees should explore their strengths and weaknesses prior to developing a relationship.
+It’s as easy as taking a moment to reflect on how they engage with other people.
 For example: Do they prefer talking or listening?
 Do they like to walk while they talk?
 Do they need to organize their thoughts on paper before meeting, or is it easier to casually chat?
 How do they like to handle disagreements or challenging topics?

 What do I have to offer and what do I want to gain?

 A goal is as simple as looking to take the next step in your career and wanting to define what that is, or getting a broader view of the landscape of work in Alberta.
-Providing clarity on what you would like to accomplish through the relationship enables your mentor to meet your expectations—though AJ reassures a non-specific goal is fine.
+Providing clarity on what you would like to accomplish through the relationship enables your mentor to meet your expectations—though the Career Development team reassures a non-specific goal is fine.
 The first two mentoring sessions act as a forum for both parties to further define what they would like to accomplish.

 Mentors can explore their achievements, strengths, and experiences to discover what they have to offer the mentee.
-“We tend to temp down our smaller accomplishments and minimize things we should celebrate that are really significant,” says AJ, who often tells mentors to take stock of softer skills like communicating and working through disagreements, as these also propel careers forward.
+The Career Development team often reminds participants to take stock of softer skills like communicating and working through disagreements, as these also propel careers forward.

 Boundaries and expectations

 Setting boundaries and expectations for these moments at the beginning of the relationship is important to ensure everyone is comfortable communicating.
-“It’s ok to say you don’t understand something, or that you disagree.
-This isn’t your employer or a place of judgement—this is a safe forum for you to talk about things.
-Being upfront and honest helps build trust in the relationship.
-Your mentor is someone who will talk you through situations and hardships.”
-He says remembering most people have good intentions can go a long way in preventing misunderstandings and conflict.
+The Career Development team reminds those participating in mentoring relationships that it’s OK to say you don’t understand something, or that you disagree, and these relationships are a safe forum for discussions.
+Being up front and honest helps build trust in the relationship, and mentors are guides that talk you through situations and hardships.
+Remembering most people have good intentions can go a long way in preventing misunderstandings and conflict.

 Leading with honesty

-“Being honest with yourself about the relationship and your limits is really important,” reminds AJ.
+APEGA's Career Development team explains that being honest with yourself about the relationship and your limits is really important.
 When a relationship doesn’t meet expectations, either party can opt for a graceful exit—the opportunity to leave the relationship with no negative connotations or context.
 If the mentee and mentor enjoy the relationship, they can continue to meet outside of the program once the official mentoring partnership has concluded.